 How Much You Should Have As Your Buffer

 You’ll find that many financial experts give equally, many responses.
 Some say a good buffer is $200 in the bank.
 Some go for $500, Others say $1000.
 I hear you asking – Is that all?

 First, let me explain something.
 A Buffer is NOT an Emergency Fund.
 A Buffer is there to help you in your time of need.
-A time when life throws you an unexpected financial curve ball.
-This is different to an Emergency Fund.
+A time when life throws you an unexpected financial curveball.
+This is different from an Emergency Fund.

 Personally, I believe that a buffer should amount to what your regular highest monthly expense might cost.
 We keep $1000 as our Buffer.
 This comes to $200 per person in a family of four (and a fur baby).

 SO – depending on your financial resources at the moment, you can either create one straight away – OR, you can save and build up to it.

 It’s unlikely that you will need a Buffer every month, especially if you’ve got a good handle on your family budget.
 This means that you can save up for it, and not stress out.

 First – determine how much you want your Buffer to be.
 And then, every month, after you’ve given your dollars a job in the budget (eg, groceries, utilities, insurance etc), start adding a sum to your Buffer – $10, $20, $30 (whatever you can spare) – until such time that you hit the amount that you would like to call your Buffer.
 As I said, we keep $1000 as our Buffer; which stems from $200 per person plus Evie, our dog (because yes – she brings unexpected finances too).